MasterWJK/Clarify_repo/README.md

 ## Running the App on an iPhone
 - Sign into Xcode with your Apple ID.
 - Enable Developer Mode on your iPhone via `Settings` → `Privacy & Security`.
+- When installing the first time: Verify that the Developer App certificate for your account is trusted on your device.
+Open Settings on the device and navigate to General -> VPN & Device Management, then select your Developer App certificate to trust it.

 ## Installation Steps (Common for MacOS and Windows)
 1. Open a terminal or command prompt.